FOOD AND DRINK

-During hot weather, the inside of Ronnie and Derek’s house gets hot, so one of them (usually Derek) often sleeps elsewhere in the cage.
+During hot weather, the inside of the rats’ house gets hot, so one of them often sleeps elsewhere in the cage.

-Although rats don’t benefit from fans in the same way as humans (as they don’t sweat), Ronnie and Derek appreciated the cooling effect of a fan which had an ice pack attached to it and was blowing on their cage.
+Although rats don’t benefit from fans in the same way as humans (as they don’t sweat), our rats have appreciated the cooling effect of a fan which had an ice pack attached to it and was blowing on their cage.
 See a video of this, as well as other photos of coping in the heat, in this post.

 They were also given some ice cubes to eat during hot weather, and an old jam jar with cool water and ice was put in their cage.
 Supervised explorations in the garden is another thing they appreciated.